Kyariaūman: Second World War

-During the Second World War, there were major shortage of domestic workforce as majority of the men were drafted to join the military.
-Women, who had been primarily relegated to office work or more likely, bound to the home, began to seek employment to supplement their husband's military incomes.
+During the Second World War, there was a major shortage of domestic workforce as majority of the men were drafted to join the military.
+Women, who had been primarily relegated to office work or more likely, bound to the home, began to seek employment to supplement their husbands' military incomes.
 This led to a small expansion of their capabilities.
 The influx of working women into the manufacturing industry to aid the war effort proved invaluable to the Japanese economy.

-Following World War II, men returned home to start work again, but women were reluctant to return to being housewives.
+Following World War II, men returned home to start work again, but women were reluctant to return to being housewives, as was the case elsewhere in the world.
 During this postwar state, Japan was in a hurry to gain economic strength to match the west and women were a vital part of the labor force.
 Though their roles were still limited, many favoring secretarial work as office ladies, women could work in retail, typically if their family owned stores, they could work as teachers, or in the manufacturing industry.
-Japanese women did manage to make a small stride forward in 1947, with the passing of the Japanese Labor Standards Law.
-With this in place, working women were given special treatment, restricting their ability to work overtime, on dangerous jobs, on night jobs, and allowing leave during menstruation periods.
+In 1947, the Japanese Labor Standards Law gave working women special treatment, which restricted their ability to work overtime, dangerous jobs, and night jobs, but allowed leave during menstruation periods.
 Though harmful for women seeking equal footing with men in the job world, it protected the majority of early career women who intended to marry.

 When the recession hit in the mid-70's, the government began to support women workers as a way to bolster the economy.
 This began the famous M-Curve, which was a graph of the working age of women.
 Before marriage and after their children were raised proved to be the times women sought out employment, with a dip in between the two for child rearing.
 This roughly formed an M when charted graphically and the M-curve became the primary reference for working ages of Japanese women to this day.
 Despite the apparent support of Japanese women's new found independence, part-time pay for Japanese women was only 61% of a man's wages, gradually worsening as the 70's drew on.

 By the early 80's 45.8% of women aged fifteen and above were in the labor force, the women population of Japan comprising roughly 37.4% of the entire work force.
 During this time, unmarried women did not make up the majority of the Japanese work force.
 Women age 36 and above accounted for a much larger percentage.
 Women who were home bound during this period also used piecework at home as a way of supplementing the family's income.
 Though the pay for this was incredibly poor, accounting for only a bare bones 25,000 yen per month.